 9. The Deserts Miss the Rain and So Will You

 I was in the desert for three months, and it did not rain once.
-It's not something I thought I would miss, but after that length of time, the heat and dryness get to you.
+It's not something I thought I would miss, but the heat and dryness get to you after that long.

 In Qatar, it only rains a couple of times a year.
 I am told the entire city comes to a standstill.
 People rush outside, gaping openly at the sky, and road traffic is maniacal.

-It rained all week when I flew back to Australia after my contract ended.
+When I flew back to Australia after my contract ended, it rained all week.
 I was overjoyed.
-Then, I moved to London, where it was also raining and didn't stop for several days.
+Then, I moved to London, where it rained for several days.
 It was enough to make me miss the desert.

 10. Don't Date in Public